Leadville History Month: Explore the Mineral Belt TrailMarch 14, 2020

 In honor of Leadville History Month, in April, we’re bringing you a few of the many, many history highlights from the Cloud City’s colorful past.
 We’ll start with the Mineral Belt Trail, a family-friendly 12-mile trail encircling Leadville that showcases both the stunning natural beauty in North America’s highest city and its rich mining heritage.
-In 2019, with our abundant snow, the trail will be groomed for fat biking and Nordic skiing until late April.
-From mid-spring to fall, this trail is a paved, ADA-accessible trail great for biking, walking, or running.

 Here are just a few fascinating sites along the part of this local gem found in Leadville’s East Side Mining District, starting near East 7th Street.

 Just north of East 7th Street is the Matchless Mine, which is open for tours in summer and part of the Tabor legend.
 In 1880, Leadville silver mining magnate Horace Tabor completed his purchase of the Matchless Mine, which at first looked like a very poor investment and ultimately became one of the era’s richest silver mines.

 After a scandalous affair in which Horace left his wife Augusta, he and Elizabeth “Baby Doe” McCourt married and lived an opulent lifestyle.
 As silver markets fell, Horace lost all of his riches and died in 1899, leaving his family penniless.
 After his death, Baby Doe moved into to a small cabin that still stands near the Matchless Mine.
 More than 30 years later, her body was found frozen in the cabin.